11 Best Business Bank Accounts for LLC in 2025

 • No minimum deposit

-• Virtual bank (through Coastal Community Bank).
+• Virtual bank

-• No business savings accounts
+• No business savings account

 Why we chose it: With non-existent banking fees and one of the most lucrative APYs in the market, Bluevine is a top choice for opening a bank account for LLCs.
 Sign up today.